Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Parallelization.rst

    Dem simulation of 100 million spheres in a rotating drum.

-ExaDEM's performance is evaluated with a simulation of a rotating drum containing 100 million spherical particles, see Figure below.
+ExaDEM's performance is evaluated with a simulation of a rotating drum containing 100 million spherical particles, see the figure below.
-This setup is a tough benchmark as particles are rapidly moving all around the heterogeneously dense domain, due to gravity.
+This setup is a tough benchmark as particles are rapidly moving all around the heterogeneously dense domain due to gravity.
-Additionally, the employed contact force model has a low arithmetic intensity, and ``exaDEM`` must handle pairwise friction information, that is updated by kernel and must migrate between ``mpi`` processes when subdomains are redistributed.
+Additionally, the employed contact force model has a low arithmetic intensity, and ``exaDEM`` must handle pairwise friction information that is updated by kernel and must migrate between ``mpi`` processes when subdomains are redistributed.

 .. figure:: ../_static/mpi-dem-example-100M-mpi.png
    :scale: 90%
    :align: center

-   Domain decomposition of 100 000 of spheres into a rotating drum
+   Domain decomposition of 100,000 spheres into a rotating drum

 .. figure:: ../_static/drum_dem_100M.png
    :scale: 70%
    :align: center

-   Speedup for different OpenMP/Mpi configurations.
+   Speedup for different OpenMP/MPI configurations.
 ExaDEM simulation with 1, 8, and 128 threads per ``mpi`` process.

 .. note::